Eppo-exp/eppo-docs/docs/data-management/certified-metrics/dbt-models.md

 python3 -m eppo_metrics_sync models --schema=dbt-model --dbt-model-prefix="my_database.my_schema"
 ```

-Note that this assumes the DBT yaml files live in the `models` directory.
-If they live somewhere in your repository, simply replace `models` with the path to your DBT yaml files.
+Note that this assumes the dbt yaml files live in the `models` directory.
+If they live somewhere in your repository, simply replace `models` with the path to your dbt yaml files.

-You should now see your DBT models in your Eppo workspace under **Definitions** >> **Facts** tab.
+You should now see your dbt models in your Eppo workspace under **Definitions** >> **Facts** tab.
 To push updated fact source definitions, simply call the eppo_metrics_sync module again.

 :::note
 If you would like an additional workspace for testing, please reach out to support@geteppo.com